Paris in October

 Weather in Paris in October

-At the same time, we must emphasize that the middle of autumn in this point of France is not too sunny, there are enough cloudy days!
-But on the other hand, the precipitation keeps itself in hand, don’t annoy the guests.
+At the same time, we must emphasize that October in this part of France isn’t too sunny period, there are enough cloudy days there!
+But on the other hand, the precipitation keeps itself in hand, don’t annoy the guests too much.
+Without frightening the already few travelers with excessive dampness and forcing them to constantly keep an umbrella or a raincoat on hand.

-• The nights are colder.
+Nights are colder.
 But not so much that you want to think about a hasty departure: up to +12-15 °C

 When the sun sets off to illuminate the opposite hemisphere, they hint that winter is just around the corner.
-In any case, people with imagination will easily understand what’s what when they see something around + 7-8 ° C.
+In any case, people with imagination will easily understand what’s what when they see something around + 7-8 °C.

 As you might guess, such weather motivates, allowing you to carry out almost everything planned.
 And if you believe that Paris can be explored in 3-4 days, your dreams will definitely come true.